chanabelenson/game-project/README.md

 Drag the symbols into the empty slots and click "Send".

 Feedback:
-- Well (White): Correct symbol in correct position
+- Well: Correct symbol in correct position
-- Good (Black): Correct symbol but wrong position
+- Good: Correct symbol but wrong position
-- Win/Loss: Solve within attempts (and time limit in advanced mode)